phoenixframework/phoenix_site/posts/blog--upgrading-from-120-to-130.markdown

 phoenix_version: v1.3.0
 ---

-If you want a run-down of the 1.3 changes and the design decisions behidn those changes, check out the LonestarElixir Phoenix 1.3 keynote: https://www.youtube.com/watch?v=tMO28ar0lW8
+If you want a run-down of the 1.3 changes and the design decisions behind those changes, check out the LonestarElixir Phoenix 1.3 keynote: https://www.youtube.com/watch?v=tMO28ar0lW8

 To use the new `phx.new` project generator, you can install the archive with the following command: